Create a Conveyor Maintenance Checklist

 Daily Safety Check

 Often, the first people to notice a problem with a conveyor are the people who use that equipment every day.
-These operators should be performing visual and audible inspections each day to check for any wear or out of the ordinary sounds coming from the conveyor.
-These are the first signs that the maintenance employee needs to be notified.
-In a daily routine walkaround, employees should do for the following:
+These operators should be performing visual and audible inspections each day to check for any wear or unusual sounds coming from the conveyor.
+These are the first signs that the maintenance employee needs to be notified of.
+In a daily routine walkaround, employees should do the following:

 - Look for any unusual small piles of buildup indicating wear